Q: I’m hosting a wine tour that will include taking visitors into my vineyard. What are the risks?

 Utilise signage to explain to visitors why biosecurity is important and why they mustn’t enter vine rows without permission.
 Use the Vinehealth Cellar Door Kit to introduce visitors to basic hygiene practices such as footwear disinfestation, or shoe covers.

 Create an experience where visitors learn about your vines and biosecurity.
-You could create a video to show them, or show them the Vinehealth Australia biosecurity video.
+You could create a video to show them, or show them the Vinehealth Australia Brand Video.

 Q: How should I setup my visitor parking?

 A: Vehicle tyres can harbour soil, pests, diseases and weeds.
 Visitor parking bays therefore need to be set up as far away from vines as possible and preferably on a hard-pack surface.
 If there are natural entry points into the vineyard from the car parking area, put up biosecurity signs to communicate the need to stay out of the vines.